Leedehai/typst-physics/physics.typ

 // Copyright 2023 Leedehai
 // Use of this code is governed by a MIT license in the LICENSE.txt file.
-// For a manual on this package, see manual.pdf.
+// For a manual on this package, see physics-manual.pdf.

 // Returns whether a Content object holds an integer.
 The caller is responsible
-// to ensure the input argument is a Content object.
+// for ensuring the input argument is a Content object.
 #let __content_holds_number(content) = {
   return content.func() == text and regex("^\d+$") in content.text
 }